Eduardo Kac

 tk

-Eduardo Kac’s Adsum will fly to the Moon aboard Firefly's Blue Ghost lander, integrated into LifeShip's miniature pyramidal payload.
+Eduardo Kac’s Adsum landed on the Moon aboard Firefly's Blue Ghost lander, integrated into LifeShip's miniature pyramidal payload.
 Credit: Firefly Aerospace.

 tk Eduardo Kac’s Adsum just before integration into the pyramidal payload.
 Adsum measures 0.4 x 04 x 0.4 in (1x1x1 cm) and weighs 0.08 ounces (2.5 grams) on Earth; it weighs 0.014 ounces (0.41 grams) on the Moon.
 Photo: Ben Haldeman/LifeShip.